taichikuji/discordid/README.md

 You will also want to modify this part of the file ``<div class="contents-18-Yxp">Add Username_Template</div>`` with, again, the name you currently have on Discord or another value you consider important.
 I personally made it as a "Send me to discord" button to make it easier for people that visit my site to actually add me.

+You can also change the background easily by changing the values of the css file from ``background:#2a2d33`` to another value if you only want to change the color, or change the whole thing to ``background-image:url(&quot;pfp/taichiprofile.webp&quot;);"``

 Other than that, there's not much else to do!
 If you did things properly, you will have your own introduction to your Discord up and running, also looking shiny!